Robert S. Brookings: Personal life

+Brookings was a bachelor until he was 77 years old.
+He built three mansions in St. Louis and also had a country estate.
+In 1927, surprising his friends, he eloped with 51-year-old Isabel January.
+January and Brookings had known each other for years, and she contributed a building to the Washington University School of Law and one as a headquarters for the Brookings Institution.

-Brookings married Isabel Valle January (1876–1965) of San Remo, Italy in 1927 at an Episcopal Church.
+Brookings married Isabel Valle January (1876–1965) of San Remo, Italy, in 1927 at an Episcopal Church.

-He died on November 15, 1932 in Washington, D.C.
+He died on November 15, 1932, in Washington, D.C.
 He is buried at Bellefontaine Cemetery in St. Louis.

 Awards

 Brookings was awarded honorary degrees from Yale University, Harvard University, the University of Missouri and Washington University.